VisualGPS/NMEAParser/README.md

 ## Features

+  - Multi-platform - Tested on Linux, Windows and MacOS
   - No outside library dependencies.
   - OS independent (no OS specific calls)
   - Abstract software synchronization.
 You can redefine the data lock virtual method to support your OS specific semaphore or mutex functions.
   - NMEA sentence notification.
-Redefine method to get notified that a new NMEA sentence was processed.
+Redefine methods to get notified that a new NMEA sentence was processed.

 ## Required and Optional Tools